Smolensk: Soviet period

 During World War II, Smolensk once again saw wide-scale fighting during the first Battle of Smolensk when the city was captured by the Germans on 16 July 1941.
 The first Soviet counteroffensive against the German army was launched in August but failed.
 However, the limited Soviet victories outside the city halted the German advance for a crucial two months, granting time to Moscow's defenders to prepare in earnest.
 Over 93% of the city was destroyed during the fighting; the ancient icon of Our Lady of Smolensk was lost.
 Nevertheless, it escaped total destruction.
 In late 1943, Hermann Göring had ordered Gotthard Heinrici to destroy Smolensk in accordance with the Nazi "scorched earth" policy.
 He refused and was punished for it.
 The city was finally liberated on 25 September 1943, during the second Battle of Smolensk.
 The rare title of Hero City was bestowed on Smolensk after the war.

-After the Germans captured the city in 1941, they found the intact archives of the Smolensk Oblast Committee of the Communist Party, the so-called Smolensk Archive.
-The archive was moved to Germany, and a significant part of it eventually ended up in the United States, providing Western scholars and intelligence specialists with unique information during the Cold War on the local workings of the Soviet government during its first two decades.
+Wehrmacht troops captured the city in July 1941 after the Battle of Smolensk.
+They found the intact archives of the Smolensk Oblast Committee of the Communist Party, the so-called Smolensk Archive.
+The archive was moved to Nazi Germany, and a significant part of it eventually ended up in the United States, providing Western scholars and intelligence specialists with unique information during the Cold War on the local workings of the Soviet government during its first two decades.
 The archives were returned to Russia by the United States in 2002.